galaktor/raph.es/content/cv.md

 title = "This is not the CV you are looking for"
 +++
 {{% anc tldr %}}
 I'm a versatile software engineer, team leader and mentor.
-In more than a decade I have successfully developed and delivered a large variety of software products.
+In over a decade I have successfully developed and delivered a large variety of software products.
 [Currently](#algo) low-latency algorithmic trading systems built on the .NET stack.
 In my spare time I pursue projects involving linux, electronics and embedded software development.

 {{% anc robots %}}
 ## Warning: Robots not allowed